Adi-070/route-planner/README.md

 ![Screenshot 2023-07-18 024719](https://github.com/Adi-070/route-planner/assets/111191321/03ecedf5-3e66-46cf-97e8-d515d2370aa8)

-___It uses a custom marker for pinpointing the current location and other delivery markers for calculating the shortest and safest route repitively.We can change the position of the draggable location marker and re-renders everytime with a pop-up message___
+___It uses a custom marker for pinpointing the current location and other delivery markers for calculating the shortest and safest route repitively.
+We can change the position of the draggable location marker and the map re-renders everytime with a pop-up message___

 ![Screenshot 2023-07-18 024816](https://github.com/Adi-070/route-planner/assets/111191321/c82ca236-906a-438a-9561-8851c8bceece)